airbnb/nerve/README.md

 * `instance_id`: the name under which your services will be registered in zookeeper
 * `services`: the hash (from service name to config) of the services nerve will be monitoring
+* `service_conf_dir`: path to a directory in which each json file will be interpreted as a service with the basename of the file minus the .json extension

 ### Services Config ###